0xkafkaa/0xkafkaa.com/content/_index.md

 # Kafkaa

-Hello, welcome to Kafkaa.
+Hello there!
+How's it going?
+I am Kafkaa, an aspiring software engineer and a computer nerd.

-I am Manoprasanth MATHAVAN, who hail from a little coastal town named Pondicherry situtated on the South Indian peninsula.
-I am an Engineer by profession.
-I have a great zeal towards fabricating ideas, research, learn and experiment.
-Kafkaa is one such experiment as well.
-Feel free to check it out.
-[For more info.](./about)
+Welcome to my corner of the Internet.
+Feel free to check my site.
+Subscribe to my blog via [RSS feed](../atom.xml).

 ## Blog Posts

 Here are the latest blogs:

 - [Setting up my VPS](./blog/setting-up-a-vps/)
 - [Going Forward](./blog/going-forward)
 - [A Month without Media Consumption](./blog/no-media-consumption)